TorBox-App/hosted-privacy_policy/README.md

 <h2 id="erasure">Right to Erasure</h2>

 <p>Want your data deleted?
 No problem, either go to <a href="https://torbox.app/settings" target="_blank">https://torbox.app/settings</a> and click the "Delete Account" button under the "Account Section" or simply contact us with your email and it will be gone as soon as possible.
-This deletion will remove anything associated with your account, even including 3rd party data.</p>
+This deletion will remove anything associated with your account.
+To remove any third party data associated with your account, you must contact the respective part to have it removed.</p>

 <p>Data such as information about any download are deleted as soon as you request your download to be deleted.
 This can be done on the dashboard, by clicking on the download, and clicking the delete button, or by the API.</p>